rptcloud/terraform_advanced/lab05-tfc-secure-variables.md

 Now that we have our state stored in Terraform Cloud in our workspace, we will take the next logical step and store our sensitive variables into TFC as well.

 - In this step, we will be taking all of that variables and values that are stored locally in the `terraform.tfvars` file and migrating them up to Terraform Cloud.
-- The first thing you will need to do is navigate to your Terraform Cloud `Workstation` in the UI.
+- The first thing you will need to do is navigate to your Terraform Cloud `webserver-aws-dev` in the UI.
 - Once there, navigate to the `Variables` tab.
   - ![navigate to variables tab](./img/navigateVariables.png)
 - In the `Variables` tab, you can add variables related to the state file that was previously migrated.